hans-mayer/pps2gpio/README.md

 With the ppsgpio module one can create a 1PPS ( one pulse per second ) interrupt in the kernel on a specific PIN of the GPIO.
 It's not possible to load the original module twice.
 This project is a clone but with a different name.
 Therefore a second PIN can be used for interrupts.

-This is the difference between the original source ode and the modification
+This is the difference between the original source code and the modification

 <pre>
 2c2